-The site has some value in shoreline stabilization.
+The site has som value as shoreline stabilization.

 19. Wetland Types

 a) presence:

 Circle or underline the applicable codes for the wetland types of the Ramsar "Classification System for Wetland Type" present in the Ramsar site.
 Descriptions of each wetland type code are provided in Annex I of the Explanatory Notes & Guidelines.